drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 ##

-- April 1992, two young women who worked at a textile factory were treated for interstital lung disease and severe pulmonary insufficiency in Valencia
+- April 1992, two young women who worked at a textile factory were treated for interstitial lung disease and severe pulmonary insufficiency in Valencia.
 - Prompted investigation of all textile factories using same spraying technique in the area
 - 257 employees identified.
-22 cases who met radiological and biopsy criteria for orangising pneumonia.
+22 cases who met radiological and biopsy criteria for organising pneumonia.
 Six fatal cases.
 - Epidemiological analysis revealed COP-like response due to chemical Acramin (trade name Ardystyl)

 ##